dbudgenh/master/README.md

 # Master

-All documents and code used for the master thesis are stored here.
+All documents and code used for the master thesis are stored here

 1.  **Guidelines**
     All the guidelines for the master thesis are listed [here](https://www.uni-frankfurt.de/58323931/ContentPage_58323931)